RedisLabs/redislabs-docs/content/rc/cloud-integrations/terraform/get-started.md

    rediscloud_subscription.subscription-resource: Still creating...
 [30s elapsed]
    ```

-   When complete you should see something like this:
+   When provisioning is complete, you will see a message in your terminal:

    ```text
    Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
    ```

-   If you want to verify your subscription and database creation you can view that through the Redis Cloud [admin console](https://app.redislabs.com/).
+   View the [Redis Cloud console](https://app.redislabs.com/) to verify your subscription and database creation.

 4. If you want to remove these sample resources, run `terraform destroy`.